MattiaSparacino/GitTutorial/README.md

 # Enhanced Git Tutorial with a Python Calculator Project

-Welcome to an enhanced Git tutorial designed to deepen your understanding of version control while working on a Python calculator project.
-This guide will cover not only the basics but also delve into some intermediate Git concepts, providing a more rounded understanding of branching, merging, stashes, and best practices.
+Welcome to this comprehensive Git tutorial, where you'll learn the essentials of using Git through the command line through making a simple Python calculator.
+By the end of this tutorial, you'll have a good understanding of basic and intermediate Git operations, including stashes, branches, and merging.

 ## Prerequisites